scottsbaldwin/happiness_poll/README.md

 Happiness Poll
 ==============

-Measure the happiness of your team with this polling site.
+Measure the happiness of your team with this polling site!
+Take a test drive at http://happiness-poll.herokuapp.com/.

 To setup: